nd-crane/raite-data-registry-usage-example/README.md

 To obtain the raite2023 dataset with the videos from the matches, execute the following command for downloading:

 ###### Local (From within a CRC machine)

+If you are logged into a CRC machine at the University of Notre Dame you can use the following command.

 ```bash
 dvc get https://github.com/nd-crane/raite-data-registry data/raite_2023/cleaned_matches